 DIGITAL SURFACE MODEL: A digital surface model (DSM) captures the natural and built features on the Earth’s surface by including their height.
-For example, height can come from the top of buildings, tree canopy and powerlines.
+For example, height can come from the top of buildings, tree canopy, and powerlines.

 DIGITAL TERRAIN MODEL: A digital terrain model (DTM) is simply an elevation surface representing the bare earth.
 When you take away all the features on Earth, this is what a DTM represents.
-Depending where you live, a DTM is synonymous with a Digital Elevation Model (DEM).
+Depending on where you live, a DTM is synonymous with a Digital Elevation Model (DEM).
 For example, ASTER GDEM uses stereo pairs from two images at different angles and is an example of a photogrammetric DEM.

 PIX4D: Pix4D is a very popular choice for photogrammetry software because it’s easy to use and has a large user base.
-For any type of drone, satellite, scans or airplane overlapping imagery, Pix4D gives you a solid foundation in photogrammetry tools.
+For any type of drone, satellite, scans, or airplane overlapping imagery, Pix4D gives you a solid foundation in photogrammetry tools.

 ESRI ORTHOMAPPING: Esri’s ortho mapping has come a long way since it was first introduced.
 It delivers a set of tools in ArcGIS Pro to add tie points, GCPs, and checkpoints to an ortho mapping workspace.
 It allows you to adjust, mosaic, edge match, and color balance any of your ortho mapping products.